armbian/build/documentation/logbook.md

 **v5.04 / 28.2.2016**

-- H3 images rebuilded
+- H3 images rebuilt
 - added desktop images for H3 based boards
-- rebuilded Cubieboard 1 & 2 with 3.4.110 and 4.4.3
+- rebuilt Cubieboard 1 & 2 with 3.4.110 and 4.4.3
 - fixed Bluetooth on Cubietruck + rebuild with 3.4.110 and 4.4.3
 - all new images has no login policy: forced user generation

 **v5.03 / 20.2.2016**

-- H3 images rebuilded
+- H3 images rebuilt

 **v5.02 / 18.2.2016**

-- H3 images rebuilded
+- H3 images rebuilt

 **v5.01 / 17.2.2016**